What is the purpose of SpreadtheCure.org®?

 How many people are affected by Hemophilia?

 Hemophilia A occurs in 1 in 5,000 live male births (stillborn birth data unavailable at this time).
-Hemophilia A is about four times as common as Hemophilia B. About 20,000 people in the United States have Hemophilia A (though this number is difficult to verify).
+Hemophilia A is about four times as common as Hemophilia B. About 20,000 people in the United States have Hemophilia A (though this number is difficult to accurately verify).
 The worldwide incidence of hemophilia is not well known, but is estimated at more than 400,000 people.
 Approximately 75 percent of people with hemophilia around the world still receive inadequate treatment or have no access to treatment.

 – National Hemophilia Foundation

 Is Hemophilia lifelong?

-People born with hemophilia have it for life.
+People born with hemophilia have it for life if it goes untreated.

 – World Federation of Hemophilia